Time Travel With Your Mind: Exploring the Past, Present, and Future of Cognitive Health

 The impact of diet on brain health has always been a topic of interest, with ancient civilisations recognising the connection between what we eat and how our minds function.

-Exploring the historical beliefs about the mind-body connection reveals that cultures such as the Greeks and Egyptians believed in the power of to nourish not only the body but also the mind.
+Exploring the historical beliefs about the mind-body connection reveals that cultures such as the Greeks and Egyptians believed in the power of food to nourish not only the body but also the mind.

 In more recent times, scientific research has shed light on this relationship.